aptech/docs/docs/CR-xlsWriteM.rst

 ::

-    //Write 'x' from the previous example to the cells 'C2:D4' ret = xlsWriteM(x, "myfile.xlsx", "C2");
+    // Write 'x' from the previous example to the cells 'C2:D4' ret = xlsWriteM(x, "myfile.xlsx", "C2");

 Specify Path and Sheet Number